Life Extension Magazine®

 Recurrent yeast infections of the vagina (candidiasis) affect about 138 million women globally, mostly aged 25-34, every year.12 At the current rate of recurrence, the repeated yeast infections are expected to affect 158 million women worldwide by 2030.12

-Maintaining a vaginal microbiota dominated by Lactobacillus could protect against these common infections and prevent reinfections.2-4
+Maintaining a vaginal microbiota dominated by Lactobacillus could provide support against these common infections and prevent reinfections.2-4

 A Healthy Vaginal Microbiome